otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 </iq>
 ```

-The service MUST return its identity and the features it supports.
+The service must return its identity and the features it supports.

 ```
 <iq from='prekey.xmpp.org'